 The Black Knights, however, were a legitimized all-star team, in reality, able to pull players from other schools under the premise of military training.
 This team did not include professionals like the base teams did, but the “all-star” factor gave Army an unfair advantage, for sure—albeit a legal one.

-So, these are our teams to consider: Army, Ohio State, Oklahoma State, USC, and Yale.
+So, these are our teams to consider: Army, Ohio State, Oklahoma A&M, USC, and Yale.
 How do the five schedules compare?
 Here is the SOS, based on the Simple Rating System:

 - Army: 9 Division I-A opponents, average SRS rank 33.78